 NOTE: 1.
 ADULT & PEDIATRIC PATIENTS MAY MEET NON-INITIATION OF CARE CRITERIA.

-2. If care began and it is readily apparent to EMS that the patient met non-initiation of care criteria, RESUSCITATION EFFORTS MAY CEASE.
+2. If care had begun and it is readily apparent to EMS that the patient meets non-initiation of care criteria, RESUSCITATION EFFORTS MAY CEASE.

 Non-Initiation of Care